violet4/eh-qol/EH_QOL_No_Quest_Lockout/README.md

 ## Installation

 To install, unzip either the zip or 7z, and place the resulting folder named `EH_QOL_No_Quest_Lockout` into your `7 Days To Die/Mods` folder (create the "Mods" folder if it doesn't already exist).

+## See Also

+For more mods by Eldritch Hollows, see [https://github.com/violet4/eh-qol](https://github.com/violet4/eh-qol)!